Lindsay Casinelli

-Lindsay Casinelli (born September 3, 1985) is a Venezuelan journalist with vast experience in sports.
-Casinelli has work for Univision between 2012 and 2024.
-As of 2025 she is with Telemundo.
+Lindsay Elena Casinelli (born September 3, 1985) is a Venezuelan-American sports journalist and television personality for Telemundo.
+Casinelli previously worked for Univision from 2012 to 2024.

 Early years

-Casinelli was born in Venezuela in 1985.
-During an interview, Casinelli revealed she was 16 years old when graduated high school in Venezuela.
-In the year of 2001, Casinelli moved to the United States where she attended California State University, where she graduated with her bachelor's degree in Broadcast Journalism.
+Casinelli was born in Caracas, Venezuela, in 1985, to an Italian Venezuelan family.
+She graduated high school in Venezuela at age 16.
+Casinelli moved to the United States to attend California State University, Long Beach, where she graduated with her bachelor's degree in broadcast journalism in 2006.

 Career

-Casinelli began her career as the host of MLB's Los Angeles Angels weekly television show "Angels in Action."
+Casinelli began her career as the host of MLB's Los Angeles Angels weekly television show Angels in Action.
 In 2008, Casinelli was the host for the NBA's Los Angeles Lakers weekly magazine show " El Show de Los Lakers" in which she became the first female sports anchor for the local Univision channel KMEX.
-In 2009, she was hired as a news reporter in New York City.
-In 2010, Casinelli was hired by ESPN in which she worked as a sideline reporter then later was the host of the show “Viernes de Combates.”
+In 2009, she became a reporter for WXTV, the Univision station in New York City.
+She later became a sports reporter for Telefutura and ESPN Deportes.

 Casinelli also is an Emmy award winner for her journalism.
 She has worked on Univision as a sportscaster calling the action on Combate Global and as co-host on Contacto Deportivo with Adriana Monsalve and others.
-In August 2014, Casinelli helped to raise awareness of the disease ALS by participating in the Ice Bucket Challenge.